Community Action and Accountability

 Vulnerable populations served included:

-Of the 6.9 million families nationwide, 71.43% of those families were living in poverty, below 100% of the Federal Poverty Guidelines.
+Of the 4.2 million families nationwide served by the CSBG Network who reported income, 87% were living at or below 125% of the Federal Poverty Guidelines.

 CSBG NETWORK RESOURCES